Cardiac Nurse Resume Example

 - Intravenous therapy management

 Soft skills are your transferable skills and personal qualities that make you a good match for a cardiac nurse position and the organization.
 Soft skills tend to be more universal than hard skills, and can often apply to multiple jobs and industries.
 Indeed, without soft skills, you may struggle to adapt to cardiac nurse roles or meet the standards expected of you.
 So make sure you include several key soft skills on your resume.
-Think of your best soft skills and add up to five that match the requirements of the job description.
+In this section, add four of five transferable skills that match the job description.

 - Effective communication skills